mozilla/glean/docs/user/adding-glean-to-your-project.md

 apply from: 'https://github.com/mozilla/glean/raw/v0.34.2/glean-core/android/sdk_generator.gradle'
 ```

+### Adding new metrics

+All metrics that your project collects must be defined in a `metrics.yaml` file.
+This file should be at the root of the module (the same directory as the `build.gradle` file you updated).
+The format of that file is documented [here](https://mozilla.github.io/glean_parser/metrics-yaml.html).
+To learn more, see [adding new metrics](adding-new-metrics.md).

+**Important**: as stated [here](#before-using-the-library), any new data collection requires documentation and data-review.
+This is also required for any new metric automatically collected by Glean.

+### Adding custom pings

+Please refer to the custom pings documentation [here](pings/custom.md).

+**Important**: as stated [here](#before-using-the-library), any new data collection, including new custom pings, requires documentation and data-review.
+This is also required for any new ping automatically collected by Glean.

+### Testing metrics

+In order to make testing metrics easier 'out of the box', all metrics include a set of test API functions in order to facilitate unit testing.
+These include functions to test whether a value has been stored, and functions to retrieve the stored value for validation.
+For more information, please refer to [Unit testing Glean metrics](testing-metrics.md).

+### Adding metadata about your project to the pipeline

+In order for data to be collected from your project, metadata must be added to `probe_scraper`.

+These specific steps are described in [the probe_scraper documentation](https://github.com/mozilla/probe-scraper#adding-a-new-glean-repository).

+## Application-specific steps

+The following steps are required for Glean-using applications, but not libraries.

 ### Initializing Glean

+Glean should only be initialized from the main application, not individual libraries.
+If you are adding Glean support to a library, you can safely skip this section.

 Before any data collection can take place, Glean **must** be initialized from the application.
 An excellent place to perform this operation is within the `onCreate` method of the class that extends Android's `Application` class.